ericstolly/cipher/chapters/chapter-2-infection.md

   - resources\[FiveM]\[system]\sessionmanager\client\empty.lua
   - resources\[FiveM]\[system]\sessionmanager\fxmanifest.lua

-Just from looking at the code written to these files, you get an understanding of the lack of intelligence these malcious users have.
+Just from looking at the code written to these files, you get an understanding of the lack of intelligence these malicious users have.
 Whilst writing to the `fxmanifest.lua` file they lack the understanding to string break to include the quotation marks on the `description` line that the [default CFX file](https://github.com/citizenfx/cfx-server-data/blob/master/resources/%5Bsystem%5D/sessionmanager/fxmanifest.lua#L6) has.

+The explanation and reversal of the files modified here are covered in the next chapter.

 [Chapter 3 (???)](https://github.com/ericstolly/)